 (b) the corporate body shall be deemed to have been preserved and continued in existence under and subject to the provisions of the Abattoirs Act 1909 5 under the name Western Australian Meat Commission 4.

-[Section 26C inserted by No. 70 of 1975 s.
+[Section 26C inserted: No. 70 of 1975 s.
 35.]

 27. Settlement of disputes